derat/nup/server/README.md

     songs.
 Otherwise, the existing data is preserved.
 *   `updateDelayNsec` (optional) - Integer value containing nanoseconds to wait before writing to Datastore.
 Used by tests.
+*   `useFilenames` (optional) - If `1`, identify songs by filenames rather than hashes of their audio data.
+This is useful after updating a file's data (e.g. to correct errors): as long as its path renames the same, the existing entity will be updated rather than a new one being inserted.

 ### /now (GET)